StevenBlack/vocab/million-dollar-words.md

 ### sonorous
-Capable of producing deep, rich sound, like the bells of Notre Dame.
+Capable of producing deep, rich sound.

 ### sophism
 A deceptive or false argument or belief.
-When someone comes up with a series of facts that don't prove the point she's trying to make, you can accuse her of making a sophism.

 ### sophistry